Skip to content

 Lotus leaf surface

-micropapillae + hydrophobic wax
+micropapillae plus hydrophobic wax

-Self-cleaning facade paint
+Self cleaning facade paint

 StoLotusan, related coatings

-Barthlott & Neinhuis, Planta 202:1 (1997)
+Barthlott and Neinhuis, Planta 202:1 (1997)

 Step nine